agiliq/leave-tracker-app/README.md

 4. It has a leave calendar visible for the team.
 5. Each user can view his and others' leaves.
 6. More features as it grows.

-### Suggestions are welcome.
+7. Login via Google Apps.

-1. Login via Google Apps.
+### Installation

-2. JavaScript Check to check the dates.
+1. pip install -r requirements.txt